A Past Rediscovered: Highlights from the Palace of the Governors

 This visual journey through time begins with one of The Palace’s largest and most important objects, the Segesser II hide painting which depicts the 1720 defeat of Spanish troops and their allies in present-day Nebraska.
 The stories continue to be told through objects such as letters from Billy the Kid, rare firearms, images of Ansel Adams capturing iconic landscapes, images of low riders, and Gustave Bauman’s prints, woodblocks and tools.

-Photographs from the well-known Southwestern photographer Ben Wittick are included.
+Photographs from the well-known Southwestern photographer Ben Wittick were included.
 Wittick is perhaps best known for photographing Geronimo.
 In addition to Wittick’s portraits, the props he used in photographing Native Americans are included.
 These items provide an opportunity to contextualize these types of photographs.
-Several of these props can be seen in Wittick’s images and are shown together for the first time in this book and exhibition.
+Several of these props can be seen in Wittick’s images and were shown together for the first time in this book and exhibition.

 Although specializing in photographs depicting the histories and cultures of the people of New Mexico, the Palace of the Governors Photo Archives collection is not merely a regional archive.
 The collections address the history and development of photography including the present time.
 Some of the photographs in this collection are nationally and globally significant.
 The earliest photographs include portraits from 1843.
-Works by notable photographers such as Edweard Muybridge, John K. Hillers, Laura Gilpin, Charles Lummis, Miguel Gandert and many others are presented within their historical context.
+Works by notable photographers such as Edweard Muybridge, John K. Hillers, Laura Gilpin, Charles Lummis, Miguel Gandert and many others were presented within their historical context.

 A Past Rediscovered Gallery Guide